hsoft/seg7-multiplex/README.md

 ### v2

-Although I think that my design for v1 was globally sound, I think in retrospective that the MCU does too many things.
+Although I think that my design for v1 was globally sound, I think in retrospective that the MCU did too many things.
 The less things the MCU does, the more logic you offload to ICs, the more robust your design is going to be (I think).
 After all, people designing ICs went through much more trouble to make sure it worked well than I did for my prototype...

-So that's why I'm trying a new multiplex design here, with 3 ICs:
+So that's why I went with a new multiplex design with 3 ICs:

 1. 7-segment decoder hooked to my displays
 2. binary counter hooked to the decoder